bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 2: 00:05:15

-Well, yeah, I like I built the tool and if I observe something I would raise a flag.
+Like I built the tool and if I observe something I would raise a flag.
 I don't know, I would tweet about it, I would blog about it.

 ## Mining pools not mining P2TR at Taproot activation